 Rubbish Advice For New Home Schoolers

-If homeschooling is just thrust upon you then you’re unprepared.
-You may work full time, run a business or just have a routine that doesn’t involve being your child’s teacher.
+If homeschooling is just thrust upon you, then you’re unprepared.
+You may work full-time, run a business or just have a routine that doesn’t involve being your child’s teacher.
 So you are told to try to set up a system where your child “takes responsibility” for their education, aka does it all on their own, so you can maintain your previous routine.
+This doesn’t work for primary-aged children and it usually fails for high school homeschoolers as well.

 Good Advice for New Home Schoolers: Find Social Structure